MoonriseSoftwareCalifornia/Cosmos.Cms/README.md

 ## About Cosmos

-Cosmos is a hybrid system and that can host dynamic HTML web pages along with web applications built in Angular, jQuery, React, Vue and other frameworks all at the same time-and combines that with a robust content management system.
+Cosmos is a hybrid system and that can host Angular, jQuery, React, Vue and other framework applications at the same time combining these with a robust content management system.

 ### Status